I think I was part of the problem for longer than I realized.

 I am a feminist because I don’t want to “true-up” salaries for the rest of my professional life.
 I am a feminist because I want women to have the same opportunities as men.

 I am a feminist because I want my sons to be active and engaged in creating the environment and “normal” I strive for.
-Where men and women make their way through their lives and careers based on the quality of their thinking and their merits.
 A ‘normal” where men and women have their ideas heard.
-A ‘normal” where men and women get paid equally for the same role and same contribution.

 And I am a feminist because I want my daughter and my sons to see how men can be a part of the change, become leaders, and be blind to gender in the decisions they make and the actions they take, as they live their lives.